manojcloud/azure-sql-db-aspire-demo/README.md

 dotnet user-secrets set 'Parameters:sqlsrv-password' '<your-password>'
 ```

 otherwise a random generated password will be used.
+Read all the details on Azure SQL and SQL Server integration with Aspire here: [.NET Aspire SQL Server integration](https://learn.microsoft.com/en-us/dotnet/aspire/database/sql-server-integration)

 The integration with Aspire is quite basic in this sample as it is done using only on the server side, introducting usage the `Aspire.Hosting.SqlServer` library in AppHost project.